 Base Rate Fallacy

-Geeky Definition of Base Rate Fallacy: The Base Rate Fallacy is an error in reasoning which occurs when someone reaches a conclusion that fails to account for an earlier premise – usually a base rate, a probability or some other statistic.
+The Base Rate Fallacy is an error in reasoning that occurs when someone reaches a conclusion that fails to account for an earlier premise – usually a base rate, a probability or some other statistic.

 (Help!
 I'm still confused.
 Look at the examples below and then read the definitions above again.
 Hopefully, they will become clearer.)